 Sponsors and collaborators

-Current and recent research is being conducted with the collaboration, funding and / or support of:
+Dr Hargreaves' research has been conducted with the collaboration, funding and / or support of:

 - British Council